 There are disparities in food security and access to food across San Diego County.
-According to the San Diego Hunger Coalition, in 2019, 25 percent of the population in San Diego County was nutrition insecure.
+According to the San Diego Hunger Coalition, in 2019, 25 percent of the county population was nutrition insecure.
 However, this rate was higher for Black residents (44 percent), Indigenous residents (37 percent), and Latino/a residents (44 percent).
 Additionally, according to a report by Serving Seniors, 49 percent of seniors who had experienced homelessness had gone without food or medication.